 First, the most common question clients ask me when it comes to hiring their sales leader is “Dan, how important is it that they have industry experience?”
 Or, "what is more important, industry experience or understanding technology?”
 While I think there are pro’s and con’s to both, what I think is far more important is that you first focus on what type of Sales VP you need to hire.
 This, in my humble opinion is far more important than the industry they come from and what, if any staffing industry experience they have.
 In fact, I would say that that when companies are really hemming and hawing over functional background and staffing industry experience, they're really looking for a sales manager-someone to simply manage the daily activities of the sales team-NOT a sales leader.
 Or perhaps they have never hired a VP of Sales.

 Now you may be saying to yourself, what type of Sales VP?
 Yes, that is not a typo.
-You see, depending on the stage your company is in and where it is looking to go, the type of Sales VP you need will very.
+You see, the current growth stage of your company and your future growth plans is what should dictate the type of Sales VP you need hire.
 Let's break it down.

 Ms. Superstar: Ms. Superstar does it all. she is bright, articulate and passionate about sales, the company, your service offering, and the industry.
 Regardless of what industry Ms. Superstar comes from, she will figure it out.
 Ms. Superstar is very customer focused, she will do anything for her customer.
 She wants to be liked and doesn't need to think twice about going the extra mile.
 Ms. Superstar may or may not come from the industry, has some sales management or branch management experience and a positive track record of managing small sales and/or recruiting teams in the past.
 Ms. Superstar can close business, lots of business.
 Ms. Superstar can immediately go out and get meetings with decision makers.
 She can talk with the best of them.
 Customers love Ms. Superstar.
 If you have never hired a VP of Sales before, Ms. Superstar will make you think you need to hire her as your VP of Sales because she looks exactly like what you need to hire.
 In fact, you will LOVE Ms. Superstar.
 Your entire team love her as well.